-- a portion of indirect cost recovery on federal and State contracts and grants,

-- · Nonresident Supplemental Tuition,

-- fees for application for admission and other fees,

-- a portion of patent royalty income, and

-- interest on General Fund balances.
+- a portion of patent royalty income, and - interest on General Fund balances.

-The University expects to generate \$929 million in UC General Funds during 2013-14.
-The largest sources of UC General Funds are Nonresident Supplemental Tuition, (\$520 million) and indirect cost recovery on federal contracts and grants (\$272 million).
+The University expects to generate \$981 million in UC General Funds during 2014-15.
+The largest sources of UC General Funds are Nonresident Supplemental Tuition (\$620.7 million) and indirect cost recovery on federal contracts and grants (\$285.5 million).